MightyCristof/QSED/README.md

    and ready for SED modeling.

-6. Run the qSED modeling!
-The qSED modeling resamples the photometric errors on each source a number of times specified on input.
+6. Run the QSED modeling!
+The QSED modeling resamples the photometric errors on each source a number of times specified on input.
 The procedure is pretty fast, so you can test the speed with your own dataset to decide the number of iterations you need.